-Some people call the Obalon balloon “the triple balloon,” as the surgeon can use 3 balloons for the patient.
+Some people call the Obalon balloon “the triple balloon,” as the surgeon can use three balloons for the patient.
 However, each balloon is placed in a separate session.
 In addition, Obalon differs from other types of gastric balloons because it is a swallowable capsule that does not need an endoscope.

 After the patient swallows the pill, it is filled with gas through the endoscope in the first session, where the doctor examines x-rays and then works to inflate the balloon by filling it with hydrogen gas to fill the capsule through the small tube connected to it,

 After the balloon is inflated, the surgeon will remove the tube, leaving the balloon in the stomach in a procedure that takes no more than 15 minutes.
-But it takes some time for a second session to insert the second balloon and a third session to insert the third balloon with the same steps.
+But it takes a second session to insert the second balloon and a third session to insert the third balloon with the same steps.

 However, 12 weeks is sufficient for inserting the three balloons or capsules.
-However, when it is time to extract the balloons, it is done in a single procedure about 6 months after the date of the first balloon insertion.
+However, when it is time to extract the balloons, it is done in a single procedure about six months after the date of the first balloon insertion.